huanglm-me/VI-RGBT1500/README.md

 # VI-RGBT1500:
 * Dataset:
   - We provide the dataset of VI-RGBT1500.
+  - We provide the dataset of VI-RGBT Training-set.
 ```
 Baidu Cloud: https://pan.baidu.com/s/  Password: ****
 Google Drive: https: